sanxlop/ADM-HW3-28/README.md

 - This ipython notebook contains the followed steps to analyze and make the searh engine.
 2. `library.py`
 - This python file contains all the libraries used to perform the search engine.
-In `/data`:
 3. `inverted_index.txt`
 - This file contains the inverted index
 4. `inverted_index_scored.txt`
 - This file contains the inverted index with the TF-IDF scores
 ## Description of the project
 First of all, we have managed the data provided in a csv file to multiple tsv files.
 Secondly, we have cleaned the data in order to avoid special characters and repeated words.
 And finally, we have used inverted index, TF-IDF and cosine similarity to perform the different search engines provided.